Fiserv/verifynow/docs/realtime-verification-additions.md

 <!-- theme: info -->

->**Note:** All forms of verification will not necessarily be available for all FIs.
+>**Note** <br/><br/>All forms of verification will not necessarily be available for all FIs.
 Users will have access to some or all verification methods, as applicable.

 1. Click the appropriate icon, or type in the search box.